-Today, I’m sharing how to do popcorn ceiling asbestos testing, what supplies are needed for mail-in asbestos testing and the cost.
+Learn how to do popcorn ceiling asbestos testing, where to get asbestos test kits, what supplies are needed for mail-in asbestos testing, and more.

-During the planning process of our basement remodel, I knew that there was a good chance that we would need asbestos abatement.
+During the planning process of our basement remodel, I knew that there was a good chance that we would need asbestos popcorn ceiling removal (also called asbestos abatement).
 Our house was built in the 70s, which is in the timeframe that asbestos was heavily used in building materials.

 When we started our kitchen remodel and were testing for asbestos fibers, we hired a technician to take the sample and send it to an asbestos testing lab.
 This time around, for the basement renovation, we knew we could easily save ourselves money by doing the popcorn ceiling asbestos test ourself.

-We’ve bought the Schneider Labs Asbestos Testing Kit on Amazon twice now.
-It’s an all-in-one kit that walks you through how to test for asbestos in popcorn ceilings (and other surfaces).
-It includes the cost for the lab fee, the mailer, etc. We’ve purchased the five day testing kit both times but they do have quicker turnaround kits available at higher price points if you have to have your results sooner.
+* We've bought the Schneider Labs Asbestos Testing Kit on Amazon twice now.
+It's an all-in-one kit that walks you through how to test a potential asbestos popcorn ceiling (and other surfaces).
+It includes the cost for the lab fee, the mailer, etc. We've purchased the five day testing kit both times but they do have quicker turnaround kits available at higher price points if you have to have your results sooner.

 The process of using the asbestos test kit is super simple!
 Using the directions in your kit, scrape a small section of popcorn ceiling and add it to the enclosed bag.

-It’s a good idea to test multiple areas, not just assuming that one small patch is a good enough section.
+It's a good idea to test multiple areas (in your house), not just assuming that one small patch is a good enough section.

 We wanted to check for asbestos in our ceiling tiles as well.
 For this, use a utility knife and cut a section of the ceiling tile and place it in a separate bag (you don’t want to add multiple samples in the same bag).